TerrenceTingleberry/DiscordLinkScraper/README.md

 # DiscordLinkScraper
-A Python script to parse JSON data from [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) chat exports and extract links from messages.
+A Python script to parse JSON data from Discord chat exports and extract links from the exported message data.

+**NOTE:** This script is built to parse JSON data from chat exports made using [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter)